CarvalhoMarcelo/trabalho-dm110/README.md

 **Payload:**

-In the folder `docs_and_folder` there is a file `DM110.postman_collection.json` that you can use to import to your preferred API platform or tool (I've used Postman for this project), so you will have all the endpoints ready and configured to use and test the APIs.
+In the folder `docs` there is a file `DM110.postman_collection.json` that you can use to import to your preferred API platform or tool (I've used Postman for this project), so you will have all the endpoints ready and configured to use and test the APIs.

 ---